VinnyVinVince/cpsc222-qsproject/README.md

 provided, though the lack of raw data files may cause errors in directly running the code provided in the report (the input datasets have been omitted for privacy).
-The utility file cleaning functions should be compatible with any Discord channel-specific CSV file derived an account's message history data.
+The utility file cleaning functions should be compatible with any Discord channel-specific CSV file derived from an account's message history data.

 ## Organization
 * DiscordDataProject.ipynb - Hypothesis testing and data analysis report